Patrick Heuzenroeder

-Patrick "Pat" Heuzenroeder (born 17 November 2005) is an Australian racing driver from Sydney.
-He currently competes in the 2025 GB3 Championship with Xcel Motorsport.
+Patrick Heuzenroeder (born 17 November 2005) is an Australian racing driver who competes in Eurocup-3 for Campos Racing.

+Heuzenroeder is the 2025 GB3 vice-champion for Xcel Motorsport.

 Career

-Karting
+Karting (2018–2022)

 Heuzenroeder first expressed an interest in motorsport when he visited Sydney's Eastern Creek go-kart circuit at the age of 13.
 He would then kart for the next three years, including an appearance in the Australian Kart Championship in 2022.

-Formula Ford
+Formula Ford (2022)

 Heuzenroeder competed in seven races of the 2022 Formula Ford Australian Championship as he moved up to car racing.
-He also competed in the New South Wales championship, where he finished 3rd after being in contention for the championship but missing the last round.
-After some impressive performances in Formula Ford, he joined the Ferrari Driver Academy Asia/Pacific trials, where he narrowly missed out on a place in the final.
+He also competed in the New South Wales championship, where he finished third after being in contention for the championship but missing the last round.
+After some impressive performances in Formula Ford, Heuzenroeder joined the Ferrari Driver Academy Asia/Pacific trials, where he narrowly missed out on a place in the final.

-Formula 4
+Formula 4 (2023)

 In late 2022, Heuzenroeder moved to the UK to compete in the 2023 F4 British Championship with Phinsys by Argenti.
 He contested one round of the Formula Winter Series with the team prior to the full season in British F4.
 Heuzenroeder made his debut in the championship at Donington Park, scoring points in race three.
 He secured his only podium at the reverse-grid race at Snetterton.
 Heuzenroeder ended the season in 19th in the standings, with 37 points to his name.